 What are my treatment options?

-There are several treatment options based on your specific needs.
+There are several treatment options for incontinence based on your specific needs.
 Treatment can range from conservative options such as medication and physical therapy to nerve stimulation and surgery.
 Talk to your doctor about what option is best for you.

 How can physical therapy help me?